MASTURBATION AND BODYBUILDING: DOES “FAPPING” = LESS GAINS?

 Before I go any further, I just want to establish the following…

-This primary aim of this post is to specifically address whether or not masturbation and ejaculation have any direct, measurable effect on one’s ability to build muscle and burn fat at their maximum capacity from a pure physiological perspective.
+This primary aim of this post is to specifically address whether or not masturbation and ejaculation have any direct, measurable effect on one’s ability to build muscle and stay lean at their maximum capacity from a pure physiological perspective.

 That is, if you took two individuals who were following an identical training and nutrition protocol with the only difference being that one masturbated more frequently than the other, would there be any noticeable variance in their bottom line results.

 If frequent masturbation causes behavioral changes in you (such as decreased motivation, focus or energy levels) which then negatively carries over to your bodybuilding efforts, that’s a different story and is a topic for a different discussion.

 With that out of the way, the answer to this question seems to be fairly straightforward at this point: